CALLS TO ACTION

 AQUATIC ECOLOGIST

-Kat (Irish/French-Canadian settler) recently joined 4 Directions of Conservation Consulting Services as an Aquatic Ecologist while completing a Doctor of Philosophy in Integrative Biology at the University of Guelph.
+Kat joined 4 Directions of Conservation Consulting Services as an Aquatic Ecologist while completing a Doctor of Philosophy in Integrative Biology at the University of Guelph.
+Kat's expertise is in using environmental DNA to assess aquatic ecosystems.

 Aaninguaq Peterson